c4pt000/wawa-proposal-NearFieldCommunications-digital-gas-receipt-to-phone/README.md

 # * QR code instead of NFC to save money no need for plastic cutting and electronics
 # * QR code
-# * viewable on screen
+# * viewable on gas pump screen to allow import directly into user phone as a screenshot and or app version receipt system maybe similar to apple "wallet" called "receipt"

-as APP
+# * as APP

-# for sending the gas receipt directly to the phone as a snap shot image to save on the phone or email detection via NFC to email receipt to phone
+# * for sending the gas receipt directly to the phone as a snap shot image to save on the phone or email detection via NFC to email receipt to phone
 # * only by proximity of the phone being within an arm extended length to a small sensor near the display of the gas purchase amount  or receptacle to take receipt